endeav0r/binaryninja-varslice/README.md

 # Variable Slice (v0.1 alpha)
 Author: **Alex Eubanks**

-_Slice a variable through a function._

 ## Description:

-This plugin wraps Binary Ninja LLIL functionality, applies SSA, and allows you to slice a variable's dependencies through a function.
+This plugin wraps Binary Ninja with a graph, and allows for performing analysis over the graph.

-THIS PLUGIN DOESN'T WORK YET.
+Currently implemented are:
+  * Highlight Predecessors
+  * Highlight Dominators
+  * Highlight Immediate Dominators
+  * Highlight Innermost Loop

+I eventually want to slice a variable's use through a function, but I think I'm going to wait for binaryninja crew to implement SSA first.
+There is, however, a healthy amount of code for a preliminary SSA-implementation in this code base.

 ## Minimum Version

 This plugin requires the following minimum version of Binary Ninja:

  * dev - 1.0.dev-679

 ## Required Dependencies